olafbombach/kg-lab-ws23-task3/cache/README.md

 This directory is meant to store the semantified Wikidata entries.

-When running the program this directory is filled with a json file which is needed for faster semantification.
+When running the program `cache/` is filled with a json file which is needed for faster semantification.